 Stephanie is most excited about the power of technology to positively transform how we live, work, learn, and play.
-ClassDojo’s communication app helps children build social-emotional skills and creates thriving communities amongst teachers and parents.
+ClassDojo’s communication app helps students build social-emotional skills and creates thriving communities amongst teachers and parents.
 Carrot Fertility expands reproductive care access to individuals and families through employer-sponsored programs.
 Wonderschool’s platform helps experienced educators and childcare providers run local schools that give children access to a home away from home.
 Chariot’s network of shuttles is reinventing mass transit for commuters, companies, and cities.

 Prior to joining Uncork Capital, Stephanie spent a decade working in New York City in roles that spanned technology, marketing, and startups.
 Her experiences varying from launching one of New York’s first accelerator programs at early-stage venture fund NYC Seed, to business development and marketing initiatives at wine ecommerce Lot18, to prior work with Accenture, Estee Lauder, and a startup building enterprise sales and marketing applications for customers including SAP and Diageo, have provided a wide array of industry knowledge and relationships that are put to work for Uncork’s portfolio.

 Stephanie holds an MBA from Columbia Business School and graduated magna cum laude from Villanova University with joint BS degrees in Marketing and Management Information Systems.
 She is a Lang Fund Board Member and sits on the Advisory Board for the Eugene Lang Entrepreneurship Center at Columbia Business School, and is a founding member of All Raise.

 “At their core, startups are all about the people.
 My proudest moments come when a founder entrusts me with the deeply human challenges they face running their startup.
 At the seed stage, I love helping founders craft their narratives.
 The end result helps us all become more passionate storytellers for the startups we support.”

 As a former entrepreneur, Andy empathizes with the myriad challenges founders face each day.
 In 2006 he co-founded Huddle, a London-headquartered enterprise collaboration platform, which became one of Europe’s most awarded and well-known technology startups, raising more than $80M in venture funding before its acquisition in 2017.
 Over the years, Andy led technology, product, marketing and strategy, and oversaw the company’s US expansion.